jsbien/tmp/specification_of_phase_1.md

 Please write a script named `names.py' which will parse the names and place the results in the CSV file named names.csv, which is present in the root directory and in the beginning contains only the header.

-Additionally please fill the `number' field with the subsequent numbers starting with 1.
+After sorting fill the `number' field with the subsequent 2 digit numbers starting with 1.

 If possible please commit the script to the repository.